Dynamsoft/barcode-reader-javascript/README.md

 #### From version `7.2.2-v2` to `7.3.0-v0`

-* If you are using a CDN, just make sure to change the version number in the URL like this
+* If you are using a CDN, be sure to change the version number in the URL like this

 ```javascript
 <script src="https://cdn.jsdelivr.net/npm/dynamsoft-javascript-barcode@7.3.0-v2/dist/dbr.js" data-productKeys="PRODUCT-KEYS"></script>
 ```

-* If you have deployed the library files on your own server, you'll need to replace the old files with the ones from the new version.
+* If you have deployed the library files on your own server, you'll need to replace the old files with the new version.
 Download the latest version [here](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx).

 #### From versions prior to`7.2.2-v2` to `7.3.0-v0`

-Dynamsoft made quite some changes in the version `7.2.2-v2`, therefore it may take a bit more effort to upgrade the library from an older version to the version `7.2.2-v2` or a later version including the latest `7.3.0-v0` (as of January, 2020).
+Dynamsoft made several changes in the version `7.2.2-v2`; therefore it may take a bit more effort to upgrade the library from an older version to the version `7.2.2-v2` or a later version including the latest `7.3.0-v0` (as of January 2020).
 Apart from changing the code to include the correct version of the library, you'll also need to make changes to your code related to the APIs of the library.
 Check out [this post](https://blog.dynamsoft.com/insights/dynamsoft-barcode-reader-sdk-for-javascript-upgrade-from-v7-1-3-to-v7-2-2/) for more information.
-If you need more help with the upgrade, please feel free to contact [Dynamsoft Support](#contact-us).
+If you need further assistance with the upgrade, please feel free to contact [Dynamsoft Support](#contact-us).